sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 1. Click **Save**.

 {% info %}
-If you manually add a contact to a list with custom fields defined, you will need to manually define those fields and the corresponding values for each contact you add.
+To add Custom Field data to a manually imported contact, navigate to the Contact Details page of the new contact.
 {% endinfo %}

 {% anchor h2 %}